i2p/i2p-jpackage-mac/README.md

 ### Requirements

 * Java 16 or newer.
 Even though JPackage existed since 14, it was broken.
 * An Apple signing certificate.
-The JBigi libs and the final bundle MUST be signed or users will get a scary warning.
+The JBigi and JRE libs and the final bundle MUST be signed or users will get a scary warning.

 ### Building